Poughkeepsie, New York: Police

 Police protection to the city is provided by the City of Poughkeepsie Police Department.
 The police department has over 125 employees, including 96 sworn police officers and 34 civilians, of which 13 are emergency dispatchers.
 The Police Department also operate a Citizen Observer Alert Network to keep citizens informed about local crime, emergency situations, and other important information.
-The Dutchess County Sheriff Station is based in Poughkeepsie and is adjacent to the Dutchess County Jail, which houses around 250 inmates maximum capacity at any time, with the same number of inmates housed at out-of-county facilities.
+The Dutchess County Sheriff’s Office is based in Poughkeepsie and is adjacent to the Dutchess County Jail, which houses around 250 inmates maximum capacity at any time, with the same number of inmates housed at out-of-county facilities.

+The third City of Poughkeepsie police officer to be killed in the line of duty was John M. Falcone on February 18, 2011.
+Police responded to a train station where 27-year-old Lee Welch had shot and killed his estranged wife and Falcone spotted Welch leaving the scene with their 3-year-old child.
+Officers managed to take the child away from Welch, but in the ensuing struggle, Welch fatally shot Falcone in the head with his own service weapon before he died by suicide.
+Multiple efforts were made to memorialize Falcone after his death, such as renaming the road where he was killed to Detective John Falcone Memorial Avenue, designating a section of U.S. Route 9 in Poughkeepsie the John M. Falcone Memorial Highway, and by hosting an annual motorcycle ride in his honor.

 Medical

 Poughkeepsie is home to Vassar Brothers Medical Center, a 365-bed hospital situated next to U.S. Route 9 on Reade Place.
 The hospital has an advanced birthing center and a Level III Neonatal Intensive Care Unit.
 Vassar Brother Medical Center is owned and operated by Nuvance Health (formerly HealthQuest), a local nonprofit collection of hospitals and healthcare providers.

-Emergency medical services are provided by Mobile Life Support Services, which are contracted to provide full-time ambulance coverage to the city.
+Emergency medical services are provided by Empress Ambulance Company, which are contracted to provide full-time ambulance coverage to the city.
 They provide paramedic level service, including advanced life support, and have ambulances stationed in the city on Pershing Avenue.
 Mobile Life also has a staff of specially trained paramedics that provide tactical Emergency Medical Services support to the city police during ESU/SWAT operations, as well as emergency responses for the Fire Department via their Special Operations Response Team.
 They also provide advanced life support ambulance service to other agencies and municipalities in Dutchess, Ulster, and Orange counties, and their headquarters building is located in New Windsor in Orange County.